-The Connector/Net supports connection pooling for better
+The MySQL Connector/NET supports connection pooling for better performance and

-performance and scalability with database-intensive applications.
+scalability with database-intensive applications.
+This is enabled

-performance characteristics using the connection string options
+characteristics using the connection string options

 Max Pool Size and